15 Uses For Bacon Grease

 If you’re a savory popcorn fan, heat up a bit of bacon grease on the stove or in the microwave and drizzle it over your popcorn.

 Pancake and bacon go together like peanut butter and jelly.
-So obviously one of the best uses for bacon grease is to add either a tablespoon to your pancake batter or spread it on top of your pancake before you drizzle with maple syrup.
+Add a tablespoon to your pancake batter or spread it on top before you drizzle with maple syrup.

 Make the best grilled cheese ever by frying it in bacon grease rather than butter.